graphicsminer/graphicsminer.github.io/_drafts/2020-09-18-video-stabilization.md

 This is because our $$H_{i}^{'}$$ and $$T$$ are used to describe the transformation from the stabilized frame back to the original frame.
 This relation can be used to determine the color value at each pixel for each new stabilized frame.

-## Conclusion
+## **Conclusion**

 In this report, we have descibed a work flow for video stabilization as well as different motion compensation strategies.

 The smoothing strategies a divided into compositional and addictive approaches.
 Compositional approaches tend to suffer more from errors in previous steps because they are accumulated throughout the frame.
  In contrast, addictive approaches tend to suffer less because of it's increment through addiction method.

-The downsides of these appoarchs is that they are not fit to real-time implementation and can also yield bad result when the video quality is low, or the camera is too shaky, loss of perspective ,etc. There is a more power method which can eliminate these downside named **Mesh Flow**, but we will discuss this in another day.
+The downsides of these appoarchs is that they are not fit to real-time implementation and can also yield bad result when the video quality is low, or the camera is too shaky, loss of perspective ,etc. There is a more power method which can eliminate these downside named [MeshFlow](http://www.liushuaicheng.org/eccv2016/), but we will discuss this in another day.

 ## **Reference**

 [1] <https://www.ipol.im/pub/art/2017/209/>